 Whether you know it as car tax, road tax or Vehicle Excise Duty (VED), it's something all car and van owners in the UK must pay.

-The revised 2017 rates that come into force on 1 April will apply tax to all new cars with CO2 emissions of 1g/km or more.
-The bottom line?
-If you purchase a new car on or after 1 April 2017, it will be almost impossible to avoid paying VED.
+The revised rates will apply tax to all new cars with CO2 emissions of 1g/km or more from 1 April 2018.

 Second year onwards